 1. Strategically Eliminate the Non-Essentials*

-- What paper, clothing, commitments, relationships or responsibilities can you let go of.
+- What paper, clothing, commitments, relationships or responsibilities can you let go of?
+(You can get worksheets to help you with this inside my resource library when you sign up for The HOPE Map)

-- Set strong, healthier boundaries or practice saying NO (I did a FB Live on the Power of No).
+- Set strong, healthier boundaries or practice saying NO (you’ll receive a boundary workbook in the resource library when you sign up for email).

 - You need breathing room or white space in your days and weeks.